 Tart cherry and cranberry notes with savory herb and a touch of earth.

 9. 2011 A. Egger-Ramer Santa Maddalena “Reisegger Classico”

-Richer the regular Schiavas with more depth of fruit and earth/mineral notes.
-Juicy, ripe and forward with tart finishing acidity.
+Richer than regular Schiavas with more depth of fruit and earth/mineral notes.
+Juicy, ripe, and forward with tart finishing acidity.

 10. 2011 St. Michele Appiano Pinot Nero

 Smoky cranberry and sour cherry fruit with beet root, tea, leather, and spice; lots of mineral on the mid-palate with older wood and tart

 Ripe black fruits with violet, anise/herb, green leaf, and earth/mineral notes; more restrained on the palate than expected, but still very juicy and fruity with tart acidity and minerality on the finish.

 12. 2009 Kellerei Kaltern Passito Moscato Giallo “Serenade”